iammobina/Inverted_pendulum/README.md

 #  Inverted Pendulum

-In this project, a fuzzy controller was designed in order to solve the inverted pendulum problem.
-Our pendulum is located on a cart consists of a mass M at the top of a rod of length l pivoted on a horizontally moving base.
+In this project, a fuzzy controller was designed in order to solve the inverted pendulum problem. pendulum is located on a cart consists of a mass M at the top of a rod of length l pivoted on a horizontally moving base.
 The rod is considered massless and is carrying a mass m.

  For implementing the fuzzy controller, the code is written in inverted_pendulum.fcl file which is a Fuzzy Control Language file.